Code-Institute-Submissions/will23JD-Ribbit_SepResub/README.md

     * The user must be signed in
     * The user can only up or down vote a discussion **This is done with True and Flase statments in the views.py file**

+#### JavaScript
+As there is not much JavaScript code in this project manual test have been used to assess functionality.

+1. Copyright script in the footer:
+    * The footer displays the right date.

+2. Message pop up script:
+    * This after performing any CRUD opperation a message displays at the top of the screen and removes itself after 4 seconds.

+3. Let author = {{use.id}} script on add, edit discussions and add comments.
+    * This allows allows the users name to be passed to the form in order to keep the user from editing the author.
+I've tested this function work on all forms.

 ### Fixed Bugs
 * When Adding an email to the sign up form it would cause a 500 error.